YouGotHacked001/MYIDanonymous/CONTRIBUTING.md

 Contributing
 ============

-Thank you for considering contributing to Mastodon 🐘
+Thank you for considering contributing to MYID.

 You can contribute in the following ways: